 Food & Beverage Testing Laboratories- manage food and beverage samples, maintain test records, generate reports, and automate testing workflows.

 Cannabis Testing Laboratories- manages clients, test orders, cannabis samples, tests for cannabinoid and pesticide levels, terpenes, moisture, heavy metal, fungi and molds, and generates a Certificate of Analysis (COA) while complying with regulatory compliance (ISO 17025)

 Oil & Gas Testing Laboratories- manages sample batches, tests, testing schedules, sample monitoring, and review and validation of results with complete traceability for external auditing purposes.

 Agriculture Testing Laboratories- manages sample types like soil, plant tissue, seeds, insects, feed, oils, nuts, husks, flowers, and more.
 The laboratories maintain sample booking, tracking, testing, quality control, test report generation, facilitating growers to take decisions in the field.

 A Laboratory Information Management System offers a multitude of benefits in terms of laboratory data management.
-Some of the key functional benefits of a LIMS are:
+Some of the advantages of a LIMS system are:

 1. Sample management wherein a user can efficiently track samples through the laboratory and allocate storage locations that mimic the sample storage hierarchy.